Global Trends on AI Regulation: Transparent and Explainable AI at the Core

 1. Disclose AI Usage: Governments must inform users when AI is employed, maintaining a public register detailing the AI system’s purpose, intended use, and limitations.

 2. Reliable Data Practices: Governments should adhere to legal and policy standards for recording decisions, testing, and data assets, enabling scrutiny, knowledge continuity, and accountability.
+Robust software development practices are essential to ensure transparency and accountability in government AI systems.

 3. Clear Explanations: Governments must provide understandable explanations for AI outcomes, including:some text